My Little Pony: Rescue at Midnight Castle/Firefly's Adventure

 In Escape from Catrina, we have Megan and, to a certain extent, Sundance.

-Adult Fear: The special involved a girl who couldn't be older than fourteen essentially being kidnapped by a talking pony and almost murdered.
-You wonder what her parents thought when she was gone..
+Adult Fear: Both specials involved a girl who couldn't be older than fourteen.
+In the first, she is essentially being kidnapped by a talking pony and almost murdered.
+This might cause some viewers to wonder what her parents thought when she was gone.
 The second special involved the antagonist nearly murdering a filly.

 Another Dimension: Not outright stated, but it is heavily implied that rainbows are passage ways between our mundane Earth and the ponies' Ponyland.
 Plus, had Megan lived in the same reality as the ponies, that Firefly could speak and fly would not have come as a surprise to her.